Meet Our Highly Qualified Team of Professionals

 Senior Engineer

-Issam Qamhia is a senior engineer at TEST with vast experience in pavement and geotechnical engineering.
-He was previously a Research Scientist at the University of Illinois at Urbana Champaign (UIUC).
-Dr. Qamhia’s areas of expertise include characterization of pavement materials – mainly soils and aggregates, soil stabilization, pavement design and evaluation, nondestructive pavement testing, accelerated pavement testing, sustainable construction, and infrastructure engineering.
+Issam Qamhia is a senior engineer at TEST with extensive experience in pavement and geotechnical engineering.
+He previously served as a Research Scientist at the University of Illinois at Urbana Champaign (UIUC).
+Dr. Qamhia’s areas of expertise encompass various aspects of pavement and geotechnical engineering, including the characterization of pavement materials with a focus on soils and aggregates, soil stabilization techniques, pavement design and evaluation methodologies, nondestructive pavement testing methods, accelerated pavement testing procedures, sustainable construction practices, and infrastructure engineering.

 Dr. Qamhia holds a Ph.D. in Transportation Engineering from the University of Illinois at Urbana Champaign, a master’s in Civil Engineering from the University of Wisconsin – Milwaukee, and a bachelor’s degree in Civil Engineering from Birzeit University – Palestine.